 Annulment is a relatively rare special action that establishes that your marriage never existed.
-If a court finds the facts necessary to grant an annulment it is as if you and your spouse were never married.
+If a court finds the facts necessary to grant an annulment, it is as if you and your spouse were never married.
 The factors necessary to prove an annulment are difficult to meet.
-Therefore courts are reluctant to grant an annulment and may grant a divorce instead.
+Maryland courts are reluctant to grant an annulment and may grant a divorce instead.

 An action for annulment should be filed within a reasonable time after the grounds are known to the party seeking the decree.

 Annulments are not granted without clear proof that the marriage is invalid.
 The court’s decision to annul a marriage means that no marriage came into being; however, the court decree will protect the property rights of the parties and provide for the support of the children.
 The decree may also award alimony.
 Furthermore, children are not made illegitimate by the granting of an annulment.